Gallo9923/lwjglbook-bookcontents/chapter-02/chapter-02.md

 }
 ```

-The `Render` class is just now another place holder that just clears the screen:
+The `Render` class is just now another placeholder that just clears the screen:

 ```java
 package org.lwjglb.engine.graph;